Elizabeth Báthory: Marriage and land ownership

-In 1573, Báthory was impregnated by a peasant lover and was hidden away to bear the child in secret.

-In 1574, Báthory was engaged to Count Ferenc Nádasdy, a member of the Nadasdy family.
-It was a political arrangement within the circles of the aristocracy.
+In 1574, Báthory was engaged to Count Ferenc Nádasdy, a member of the Nádasdy family.
+It was a political marriage between the circles of the aristocracy.
 Nádasdy was the son of Baron Tamás Nádasdy de Nádasd et Fogarasföld (1498–1562) and his wife, Orsolya Kanizsai (1523–1571).

 On 8 May 1575, Báthory and Nádasdy were married at the palace of Varannó (today Vranov nad Topľou, Slovakia).
 The marriage resulted in combined land ownership in both Transylvania and the Kingdom of Hungary.

-Nádasdy's wedding gift to Báthory was his household in the Castle of Csejte (Čachtice), situated in the Little Carpathians near Vág-Ujhely and Trencsén (present-day Nové Mesto nad Váhom and Trenčín, Slovakia).
-At the time, King Maximilian II owned the castle, but made Ferenc's mother, Orsolya Kanizsai, official steward in 1569.
-Nádasdy finally bought the castle in 1602 from Rudolf II, Holy Roman Emperor, but during his constant military campaign, Elizabeth maintained the castle in his absence, along with the Csejte country house and seventeen adjacent villages.
+Nádasdy's wedding gift to Báthory was his household in the Čachtice Castle (Castle of Csejte), situated in the Little Carpathians near Vág-Újhely and Trencsén (present-day Nové Mesto nad Váhom and Trenčín, Slovakia).
+At the time, Maximilian II, Holy Roman Emperor, owned the castle but made Ferenc's mother, Orsolya Kanizsai, the official steward in 1569.
+Nádasdy finally bought the castle in 1602 from Rudolf II, Holy Roman Emperor, but during his constant military campaigns, Elizabeth maintained the castle in his absence, along with the Csejte country house and seventeen adjacent villages.

-After the wedding, the couple lived in Nadasdy's castle at Sárvár.
+After the wedding, the couple lived in Nádasdy's castle at Sárvár.
 In 1578, three years into their marriage, Nádasdy became the chief commander of Hungarian troops, leading them to war against the Ottomans.
 Báthory managed business affairs and the family's multiple estates during the war.
-This role usually included responsibility for the Hungarian and Slovak people, providing medical care during the Long War (1593–1606), and Báthory was charged with the defence of her husband's estates, which lay on the route to Vienna.
-The threat of attack was significant, for the village of Csejte had previously been plundered by the Ottomans while Sárvár, located near the border that divided Royal Hungary and Ottoman-occupied Hungary, was in even greater danger.
+This role usually included responsibility for the Hungarians and Slovaks, providing medical care during the Long Turkish War (1593–1606), and Báthory was charged with the defence of her husband's estates, which lay on the route to Vienna.
+The threat of attack was significant, as the village of Csejte had previously been plundered by the Ottomans, while Sárvár, near the border dividing Royal Hungary and Ottoman Hungary, was in even greater danger.